Le Zénith: Zénith de Saint-Étienne

 The Zénith de Saint-Étienne (also known as Zénith de Saint-Étienne Métropole) is an indoor arena located in Saint-Étienne, near Stade Geoffroy-Guichard.
 Construction began in September 2006 and was designed by Norman Foster.
-The building has an aluminum roof that is designed to capture winds, acting as a natural ventilation.
-The arena opened October 10, 2008 with a concert by Johnny Hallyday for :fr:Tour 66.
+The building has an aluminium roof that is designed to capture winds, acting as a natural ventilation.
+The arena opened October 10, 2008, with a concert by Johnny Hallyday for :fr:Tour 66.
 The venue has hosted concerts by Bernard Lavilliers, Jean Michel Jarre and Michel Sardou.

 It is the seventeenth incarnation of the "Le Zénith" franchise.